RyanSamman/CheersBot/README.md

 Feeling  lonely 😜 when you cheers 👏 on your own 🤦‍🙅‍♀️?
 Invite the bot to your server using [this link!](https://discordapp.com/oauth2/authorize?client_id=735652353293811722&scope=bot&permissions=3136) 🙌😩

 Note 📝:
-If you are forking this project, add your bot's token to the [example env](.env.example), and replace `<INSERT_TOKEN>` with your bot's token which is found on the bot tab of the developer portal after you have created your own bot
+If you are forking this project, add your bot's token to [.env.example](.env.example), and replace `<INSERT_TOKEN>` with your bot's token which is found on the bot tab of the developer portal after you have created your own bot

+Then, rename `.env.example` to `.env`

 # Steps to starting your own Discord Bot 🚀
 ## Creating the bot 🧲